Employees and society

 820

-Health management also includes core initiatives such as a service at the German sites that covers occupational health and—at sites with a company doctor—emergency medicine and is responsible for general preventive measures.
-This service is open to all employees and temporary workers.
-For 2020, we have once again offered to vaccinate our employees against influenza at MTU to minimize the spread of influenza in times of Covid-19.
+Health management includes a service at the German sites that covers occupational health and—at sites with a company doctor—emergency medicine and is responsible for general preventive measures.
+This service is available to all employees and temporary workers.

 Health rate